-In the lotus of the heart, is a flower similar to the flower of plantain tree which is facing down below with its stalk up above, complete with the knowledge of Vedas, auspicious, with hundred petals and leaves and with its pericarp fully expanded (fully blown).
-The regions of Sun, Moon, and Fire exist there one over the other.
+In the lotus of the heart, there is a flower similar to the flower of a plantain tree which is facing down below with its stalk up above, complete with the knowledge of Vedas, auspicious, with hundred petals and leaves and with its pericarp fully expanded (fully blown).
+The regions of the Sun, Moon, and Fire exist there one over the other.

 Merging of Prana with Brahman

 As sucking the water through the lotus stalk, one should draw up the vital air Prana through Susumna.
-Having turned up the lotus in the form of a bud into a hemisphere, the yogi should draw up the Prana to the center of eyebrows, which is the root of the two nostrils.
+Having turned up the lotus in the form of a bud into a hemisphere, the yogi should draw up the Prana to the center of the eyebrows, which is the root of the two nostrils.
 It is the seat of the nectar that gives immortality and the great resting place of Brahman.

 Sadanga yoga is the yoga of six limbs.

-Asana or Posture
+- Asana or Posture

-Pratyahara which is subjugation of senses
+- Pratyahara which is the subjugation of senses

-Dharana or concentration
+- Dharana or concentration

-Dhyana or meditation
+- Dhyana or meditation

-Typical Ashtanga yoga has eight limbs with Yama and Niyama which are missing here.
+Note: Typical Ashtanga yoga has eight limbs with Yama and Niyama which are missing here.

 The four main postures are

 Muladhara is in the seat of the anus.
 The lotus in Muladhara has four petals.
-In the middle of it is Yoni named as the Kama worshipped by the Siddhas, the accomplished yogis.
-Linga, the genital is placed in the middle of Yoni.
+In the middle of it is Yoni named the Kama worshipped by the Siddhas, the accomplished yogis.
+Linga, the genitalia is in the middle of Yoni.

-This chakra is situated at a place with the Fire above and at the root of genitals below.
+This chakra is at a place with the Fire above and at the root of the genitals below.
 It has four petals and appears like molten gold shining as a splash of lightning.
 The Prana is there with its own sound.

 The Swadhisthana is the genital organ itself.
 It has six petals.

 Anahata is the lotus in the heart with twelve petals.
-The Self is evolved in this lotus until it is attached with the karma of past actions.
+The Self is evolved in this lotus until it is attached to the karma of past actions.
 After realizing the truth, it can rise above this lotus.

-Seventy-two thousand Nadis originate from Kanda which looks likes a bird’s egg and is found a little above the genital organ and below the navel.
+Seventy-two thousand Nadis originate from Kanda which looks like a bird’s egg and is a little above the genital organ and below the navel.

 Ida, Pingala, and Susumna are the primary Nadis carrying Prana always.
-Moon, Sun and Agni (Fire God) are the deities of these Nadis in the order mentioned.
+Moon, Sun, and Agni (Fire God) are the deities of these Nadis in the order mentioned.

-Prana, Apana, Samana, Udana, Vyana, Naga, Kurma, Krkara, Devadatta and Dhananjaya are the ten Vayus or airs found in the body.
+Prana, Apana, Samana, Udana, Vyana, Naga, Kurma, Krkara, Devadatta, and Dhananjaya are the ten Vayus or airs found in the body.

-These Vayus are found in thousands of Nadis in the body.
-The Jiva goes up and down and moves right and left with the influence of Prana and Apana like a ball being struck down on the earth by the fore-arm comes up and down.
+The Jiva goes up and down and moves right and left with the influence of Prana and Apana like a ball being struck down on the earth by the forearm comes up and down.

 The Prana drags itself from Apana and Apana drags itself from Prana like a bird bound by a string.
 Prana and Apana repel each other, yet attached by a string.